adabs-urdum/wp_setup/wp-content/plugins/wp-html-mail/readme.txt

 });
 `

-= Can I add ustom CSS code to my WordPress emails? =
+= Can I add custom CSS code to my WordPress emails? =

 You can add your own CSS code for desktop and mobile.
 Just add this example to your (child-)themes functions.php and customize it: